-If you know the other person is a Chatty Cathy, you may be tempted to hightail it out of there immediately the second she approaches you.
-But before you do, wait to listen to what she’s actually saying for a bit.
-You don't have to stand there forever while the other person is droning on, but if she’s looking for attention, listening and demonstrating that you care about what she’s discussing may fulfill her needs.
-In fact, being a good listener and interacting by responding and asking questions may even make the conversation shorter, because she’ll receive what she was seeking in the first place.
+If you know the other person is very talkative, you may be tempted to hightail it out of there immediately the second they approach you.
+But before you do, wait to listen to what they're actually saying for a bit.
+You don't have to stand there forever while the other person is droning on, but if they are looking for attention, listening and demonstrating that you care about what is being discussed may fulfill their needs.
+In fact, being a good listener and interacting by responding and asking questions is not only respectful, it may even make the conversation shorter, because the person will receive what they were seeking in the first place.

 Some people may simply not realize they’re bothering you.
 If this is the case, explaining that you’re working on a project or just don’t have the time to talk at the moment could be the push they need.

-If your colleague seems to interrupt you at the worst moments and won’t rest until she finishes her story, explain that you need to stay on a schedule, or you won’t finish your project.
+If your colleague seems to interrupt you at the worst moments and won’t rest until they finishes their story, explain that you need to stay on a schedule, or you won’t finish your project.
 Propose another time to talk instead.
-While you won’t be able to get out of the conversation completely — assuming she doesn’t forget or start talking to someone else, which is highly possible — at least you’ll be able to resume the conversation when your less swamped with work and can do so on your own terms.
+While you won’t be able to get out of the conversation completely — assuming they don’t forget or start talking to someone else, which is highly possible — at least you’ll be able to resume the conversation when you are less swamped with work and can do so on your own terms.

-Be polite and avoid being overly critical, because she’s probably not doing it to be malicious.
-However, it’s possible that she doesn’t know how she comes across to others, and a gentle reminder might help her.
-If she is aware, she’s probably heard it before, but discussing it in a polite, action-oriented, rather than critical, way could push her to try to resolve the issue.
+Be polite and avoid being overly critical, because they are probably not doing it to be malicious.
+However, it’s possible that they don’t know how they come across to others, and a gentle reminder might help them.
+If they are aware of the issue, this is probably because they have heard it before.
+Still, discussing it in a polite, action-oriented, rather than critical, way could encourage them to try to now resolve the issue.